Pancreatitis in Cats

-The pancreas has several key functions to perform in the cat's body.
+The pancreas has several key functions to perform in the feline body.
 For one, the pancreas produces digestive enzymes that break down food to be absorbed by the intestine.

-- 1. Modern feline diet, which is lacking in natural enzymes, causing the pancreas in cats to get overworked
+- Modern feline diet, which is lacking in natural enzymes, causing the cat's pancreas to get overworked

 If you think your cat may be developing or have pancreatitis, take him to your veterinarian as soon as possible before the situation worsens.
 Left untreated, some cats can develop chronic pancreatitis which can lead to diabetes and pancreatic deficiency.

 There are measures you can take to help prevent or remedy feline pancreatitis in addition to taking the advise from your vet.
 Early recognition of pancreatitis can improve chances of recovery.

 Feed your cat a balanced and natural diet, and avoid fatty foods and high grain content.

 Help your cat get regular exercise.
 Exercise improves digestion and intestinal movements which is important in preventing pancreatitis in cats.
 Exercise will also help with the obesity factor that can cause pancreatitis in cats.

 Give your cat vegetarian digestive enzymes at each meal to support the digestive process.
 Your cat's diet is likely missing most of the natural enzymes that occur in a raw diet which causes the pancreas to become overworked.